this-is-learning/rxjs-fundamentals-course/part-3/part-3.md

 source.subscribe(value => console.log(value));
 ```

-The only difference from **combineLatest** is that it will only emit when the source emits.
-But it won't emit if the other `Observable` has not emitted at all, even if the source emits, just like **combineLatest**.
+The only difference from **combineLatest** is that it will only emit when the source `Observable` emits.
+But it won't emit if the `Observable` we proided to **withLatestFrom** has not emitted at all, even if the source `Observable` emits, just like **combineLatest**, so for instance, in this example, the first emission from `sourceSecond` will be ignored.

 #